Top 10 Considerations for Choosing a Penetration Testing Vendor

 A false positive is when the penetration testing team tells you there is a vulnerability or a problem when there really isn’t one.
 The penetration testing team should make every effort to eliminate false positives and label questionable findings.
 This is why manual analysis is critical.
 A report riddled with false positives wastes your time.

 9. Offer “Retest” Options

 Once you fix the penetration test report findings, it is critical to validate your remediation steps actually took care of the problem.
-Many organizations have taken steps to fix problems identified by penetration testers, but never validated the steps worked.
-The penetration testing team should offer an option to rerun the test after you remediate findings.
+Many organizations have taken steps to fix problems identified by penetration testers but never validated the steps worked.
+The penetration testing team should offer an option to rerun the test after you remediate the findings.
 The last thing you want is to pay for a penetration test, take time fixing items, and then be hacked later on because you did not validate your fix actions.